Quick Answer

 On invoices and receipts

 Service businesses often add the QR code to printed invoices.
-Tom includes his Zelle QR code in the footer.
-Customers paying later can scan from the paper or a PDF.
+A code in the footer of a plumber’s or electrician’s invoice lets customers paying later scan from the paper or a PDF.

 On temporary signage